 “He wasn’t selected by us!
 I don’t recall his selection being put to a democratic vote.
 No doubt, one of our many out of touch committees made that decision, without consulting those of us who are actually down in the trenches!”

 “I’m telling you, we need more spell weavers down here!
 Use your head!
 Mukesh and his men wouldn’t be so predictable as to try and come striding in the front door.
 They’re going to strike right at the vault.
 Get on call the others down here, while there’s still time!”

 “I will not!
 Why the hell should we listen to you?
 You’re not even a Doorkeeper!
 The decision has been made.
-Step aside, Gavin and I have things under control down here.”
+Step aside, Ted and I have things under control down here.”